awslabs/generative-ai-cdk-constructs/apidocs/namespaces/amazonaurora/interfaces/AmazonAuroraDefaultVectorStoreProps.md

 The VPC where the Aurora Vector Store will be deployed in.
-The provided VPC must have at least one subnet of type `ec2.SubnetType.PUBLIC` and at least one subnet of type `ec2.SubnetType.PRIVATE_WITH_EGRESS`.
+The provided VPC must have at least one subnet of type `ec2.SubnetType.PRIVATE_ISOLATED`.
 If no subnets of these types are available, the deployment will fail.
 If not provided, a new VPC with the required subnet configuration will be created automatically.